oddgames-david/stf/README.md

 Open /farm/stf_oddgames/bin/WebDriverAgent/WebDriverAgent.xcodeproj in Xcode

-Turn on automatically manage signing and choose your team
+Turn on automatically manage signing and choose your team for all schemes (Including IntegrationApp)

 Select WebDriverAgentRunner scheme